 KNOW THE MEDIA

 Particularly if you are frequently organizing meetings, news conferences, or other events where you would like media coverage, it pays to make an effort to meet and get to know TV, radio and print reporters and editors, and talk show hosts.
 In small communities, this can be quite easy, and the liberal bias may be less of a problem.
-Show up at their office (or call and set up an appointment) and ask to talk to the reporters, editors, and talk hosts who deal with local political issues; explain what you are doing or describe your organization, give them some background information, and invite their questions.
+Show up at their office (or call/email and set up an appointment).
+Ask to talk to the reporters, editors, and talk hosts who deal with local political issues and explain what you are doing or describe your organization, give them some background information, and invite their questions.
 Ask how you can help them.
-Get their email and fax so you can send news releases, photos and statements directly to them.
-The reporters at your all-news radio station will be particularly valuable to talk to or meet.
+Get their email and phone so you can send news releases, photos and statements directly to them.
+The reporters at all-news radio stations will be particularly valuable to talk to.

 The payoff comes later, when you are organizing an event: your news release or phone call may get more attention as they will recognize your name or organization.
 "Hey, Joe; we're having a news conference next week" is far better than "Are you the person who assigns reporters?--we're having a news conference..."

 Small papers may appreciate having you send them photos and reports about other events of interest, and especially achievements of local residents; and this can further cultivate a good relationship.
 Many news websites have an email or "report news" link, so take advantage of it to report news of a conservative nature or even some good news!

 Don't necessarily expect reporters to honor "off the record" statements; and act as if they mean you harm, at least until you learn if they can be trusted.
 See the "MAKE A STATEMENT" section below for tips on avoiding statements which can be easily taken out of context.